richarddelome/density_metrics/README.md

 The measures are :
 - Population, area and population density.
 This is in order to check that these numbers are accurate compared to official figures.
 - Lived cells : this is the percentage of cells where at least one person lives.
-- Lived density : this metric was invented by Alasdair Rae.
+- Lived density : I got this one from Alasdair Rae.
 It's just total population divided by lived area (the sum of lived cells areas).
 It's the simplest metric since it's the same as population density but without taking into account empty cells.

 - Population gini index : this is like the gini index for wealth inequality but applied to population location.
 Instead of measuring how much wealth is concentrated among a population, it measures how population is concentrated on a given land.
 At 0, the population is distributed evenly across all cells, while at 1 all the population is located in one cell and all the others are empty.
 This is not exactly about density but still pretty interesting.